RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/ide.md

 # Available IDEs

-Currently, REGARDS developers use one of the following Integrated Development environments:
+Currently, REGARDS developers use one of the following Integrated Development Environments:
 * VSCode: lightweight editor for JavaScript and React, with good NPM and ESLint integration.
 * IntelliJ or WebStorm: full flavored IDE for Java, JavaScript...